Birthday of Gene Autry

 Autry enjoyed singing and playing guitar and occasionally performed at school dances.
 He also brought his guitar to work at the telegraph station, where he would sing and play to entertain himself during the lonely midnight shift.
 During one of these nights, humorist Will Rogers overheard him singing.
-Rogers told Autry he was good enough to sing on the radio.
+Rogers told Autry he was good enough to sing professionally.
 Autry followed his advice and eventually found work singing on the radio.
 This earned him a spot on the radio show National Barn Dance, where he became known as Oklahoma’s “Yodeling Cowboy.”

 In 1934, Autry was cast in the film In Old Santa Fe.
 He only had one scene, where he sang a song and called a square dance, but his next appearance was much more important – starring in the 12-chapter movie short The Phantom Empire.